-Biosphere 2, one of the world's largest scientific experiments, sits in the Arizona desert.
-It is a miniature replica of the world's biomes (an environment with distinctive climate, plants and animal species).
-It was built to explore the possibility of sustaining human life on other planets.
+Biosphere 2is one of the world's largest scientific experiments.
+It is located in the Arizona desert.
+It is a miniature replica of the world's biomes and was built to explore the possibility of sustaining human life on other planets.
 Eight people were sealed inside for two years with the aim of surviving without outside help.
-Despite a cost of US\$200 million, Biosphere 2 could not generate sufficient breathable air, drinkable water or adequate food for the eight people inside, and after 18 months oxygen had to be pumped in from outside.
+Despite a cost of US\$200 million, Biosphere 2 could not generate enough breathable air, drinkable water or food for the eight people inside.
+After 18 months, oxygen had to be pumped in from outside.

 The Earth supports 7 billion people every day, supplying us with the water, air and food we need to survive.
-This is done through a multitude of systems - some tiny, others as large as the Earth itself.
-Without these systems, life as we know it would not exist.
-Despite this, many human activities are threatening these systems through climate change, species extinction, land and water degradation and pollution
+Today, many human activities are threatening the planet's ability to support life.
+As a result, it is vitally importanct that we take care to manage the environment.